LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 <h2 id="test-the-installed-environment">Test the installed environment</h2>
 <h3 id="test-the-aws-environment">[1] Test the AWS environment</h3>
-To confirm that we are connected to the AWS environment, run a simple command which prints out the region table.
+To confirm that we are connected to the <code>AWS environment</code>, run a simple command which prints out the region table.

     aws ec2 describe-regions --output table